 What is the difference between verification and the ESSN project (Kizilay cash card)?

 Verification and the ESSN are separate projects.
-The ESSN is the Emergency Social Safety Net programme; it is implemented in partnership by the UN World Food Programme (WFP), the Turkish Red Crescent (TRC) and Turkish Ministry of Family and Social Policies (MoFSP).
+The ESSN is the Emergency Social Safety Net programme; it is implemented in partnership by the UN World Food Programme (WFP), the Turkish Red Crescent (TRC) and Turkish Ministry of Family, Labor and Social Services.
 It delivers cash assistance to vulnerable people of concern under temporary protection or other form of international protection living outside of camps across Turkey.
 Assistance is delivered monthly to each family that is found eligible through the Kizilay card.

 Will I receive the Kizilay cash card when I complete verification?